mrgehlot/parlant/docs/interactions.md

 The diagram above shows the API flows for initiating changes to a session.
 1. **Customer Message:** This request adds a new message to a session on behalf of the customer, and triggers the AI agent to respond asynchronously.
 This means that the *Created Event* does not in fact contain the agent's reply—that will come in time—but rather the ID (and other details) of the created and persisted customer event.
 1. **AI Agent Message:** This request directly activates the full reaction engine.
 The agent will match and activate the relevant guidelines and tools, and produce a reply.
 The *Created Event* here, however, is not the agent's message, since that may take some time.
-Instead, it returns a *status event* containing the same *Correlation ID* as the eventual agent's message event.
+Instead, it returns a *status event* containing the same *Trace ID* as the eventual agent's message event.
 It's important to note here that, in most frontend clients, this created event is usually ignored, and is provided mainly for diagnostic purposes.
 1. **Human Agent Message:** Sometimes it makes sense for a human (perhaps a  developer) to manually add messages on behalf of the AI agent.
 This request allows you to do that.
 The *Created Event* here is the created and persisted manually-written agent message.

 ### Receiving Messages